-This can, admittedly, be a rather mechanical exercise, and may therefore be carried out by relatively junior staff.
-That is OK as long as the specification and any additional instructions are clear and there is sufficient supervision.
-Validation should not be carried out by anyone that constructed the system, usually the IT staff, because any misinterpretations of the original requirements will simply be repeated.
-In some units the data managers for the study are asked to carry out the CDMA validation exercise.
-This has the advantage that if they were not very familiar with the details of the system before they certainly will be after the exercise is completed, but it may not be the best use of skilled staff time.
+Systematic testing can be a lengthy and rather mechanical exercise, and may, therefore, be carried out by relatively junior staff.
+That is acceptable as long as the specification and any additional instructions are clear and there is sufficient supervision.
+Validation should not be carried out by anyone who constructed the CDMA because misinterpretations of the original requirements may simply be repeated.

+Using data managers for CDMA validation has the advantage of raising awareness of the system before use.
+This may not be the best use of skilled staff time, however, and should not be confused with the GCP requirement for effective training.